Codecademy/docs/content/general/concepts/api/api.md

 - Having little or no control over exactly what data the API collects and how it ends up being used by the API's provider.

-- APIs are gateways and are often subject to hacker attacks.
-As soon as an API is breached, other systems become vulnerable.
+- Nonsecure APIs can become gateways to hacker attacks.
+As soon as it is breached, other dependent systems become vulnerable.
 It is commonly predicted that API abuses will become the most frequent vector of attack in the coming years.

 - API providers run the risk of their legitimate business partners abusing the API to suit their own needs.